Satisfactory Academic Progress (SAP) Overview

 - To otherwise restore FSA eligibility, students must achieve the GPA and credit hour completion targets as defined in the policy.

 SAP is evaluated based on grades posted at the end of each semester (defined as a 16-week period of academic study).

 - The criteria used to measure Satisfactory Academic Progress include:

 - The requirements of each criterion must be met and are described in detail below.

 - Cumulative GPA is the qualitative measure of SAP, meaning that it looks at the quality of the grades that each student earns in their courses.

-- Cumulative GPA is calculated after 6 undergraduate credits or 6 graduate credits are completed at APUS.
+- CGPA is initially calculated after 6 undergraduate credits, or 6 graduate credits are completed at APUS.
+Evaluation thereafter occurs at the end of each semester according to the table below.

-- Evaluation thereafter occurs in the segments listed in the table below.
-Only credits completed at APUS with a final grade of A through F are included in the CGPA calculation.
+- Only credits completed at APUS with a final grade of A through F are included in the CGPA calculation.

 - If a failed course is retaken, the later grade will replace the failed grade and factor into the CGPA.

 - To meet SAP requirements, students must maintain a CGPA that meets or exceeds our minimum as shown in the chart below.

 - Students who fail to meet CGPA requirements will be determined ineligible for FSA.

 SAP Criteria on Cumulative GPA (CGPA) and Credits Completed